 In this section we study the query performance of Dwarf when compared to full and reduced Cubetrees.
-A detailed analysis of how range queries, applied to different levels of the Dwarf structure, are treated by both the clustered and unclustered structure can be found in the full version of this paper ([SDRK02]).
+We also give a detailed analysis of how range queries, applied to different levels of the Dwarf structure, are treated by both the clustered and unclustered structure.